 A. For use at temporary overnight tie-ins: Asphalt-saturated organic felt, No. 15, non-perforated, ASTM D 226, Type 1.

-B. For use at roof sump flashings and elsewhere as may be indicated: Asphalt treated woven glass fabric, ASTM D 1668, Type I.
+For use at roof sump flashings and elsewhere as may be indicated: Asphalt treated woven glass fabric, ASTM D 1668, Type I.